pixelgrade/customify/readme.txt

 = 2.5.9 =
 * Fixes Style Presets preview display
-* Fixex Color Palettes integration with Gutenberg
+* Fixes Color Palettes integration with Gutenberg
 * Improve display of radio and range controls in Customizer

 = 2.5.8 =